knative/func/docs/guides/quarkus.md

 ## Function reference

 Boson Quarkus functions have very few restrictions.
-You can work with it as with any Java maven project.
+You can work with it as with any Java Maven project.
 The only real requirements is that your project contain a method annotated with `@Funq`.
 In this section, we will look in a little more detail at how Boson functions are invoked, and what APIs are available to you as a developer.